Home

 Meditation

-For instance, by putting happy and good thoughts in your mind in a rested position, you'll feel some easing of tension.
+For instance, by putting happy and good thoughts in your mind in a rested position, or listening to soft music, you'll feel some easing of tension.
 And you will even have less anxiety in general.

 This isn't to say that you should stop taking "happy pills" or anti-depressant medication from your doctor.
 I'm not claiming that you do that.
 Your doctor is so important to you.
 It is important to listen to your doctors.
 They're part of your health care team.